29 Simple Ways to Make Your Workbench Work Harder

 Easy-to-Access Cordless Tool Chargers

 Mount charger stands for your cordless tools on scrap pieces of pegboard and hang them on a pegboard wall so they don’t become an octopus-like tangle on a shelf or workbench.
 Just pull one out for charging, or plug it into a power strip under the pegboard and charge batteries right on the pegboard.
 Most chargers have mounting holes or keyhole slots on the bottom.
 For those that don’t, use a large hose clamp ($2 at a hardware store) to mount them.
-Getting sick of that cordless tool battery?
-Rebuild it.
 Thanks to George Moyer for ending our charger clutter.

 Pencils at the Ready

 Reader R. B. Himes sent several cool tips for keeping pencils handy.
 Insert pencils into holes drilled in the edges of shelves, or put small screw eyes into the erasers and hang ’em from nails.
 Reader Jerry Seaward has another: Glue a scrap of window screen to the bottom of a piece of 1-1/2 in. dia.
 PVC pipe and clamp or screw the pipe to your workbench for a dust-free pencil holder.
 Other pencil hangouts?
 Wrap a strip of self-stick Velcro around a pencil and put a corresponding strip wherever you need a pencil.
 To make a pencil stay put on metal surfaces, attach a piece of magnetic tape ($2 a roll at fabric stores) to it.

 Need another?
 Buy plastic coaxial cable holders ($2 for a 20-pack), reverse the brad direction and tack ’em on the side of a work-table or tool rack.
 You can quick-draw the pencils out of the plastic jaws.
 Or try adding a piece of tape the end of a pencil to stop it from rolling around.